 Here’s an idea from the farthest frontier of today’s brain science: learning is a social act.
 Learning is not something that happens inside of a single isolated brain; it happens between people.
 For children, learning happens within loving and trusting relationships.
+Recent research finds that speaking to children is not as important as speaking with them.
 CoAuthor is designed to help you dedicate space and time for this kind of learning to happen between you and your child.

-Young children are developing foundational capacities which will support their learning for the rest of their lives.
-Relationships, language, reasoning and symbolic representation form the base for academic work and life time problem solving.
+Young children are developing foundational capacities that will support their learning for the rest of their lives.
+Relationships, language, reasoning and symbolic representation form the base for academic work and lifetime problem-solving.
 CoAuthor helps children build all four of these foundational capacities as they engage in thinking with you.

 Connecting with others and building relationships is a natural part of the human experience….
 But it is also a skill that we need to learn.
 Relationship skills like empathy, collaboration, negotiation and constructive conflict resolution are keys to success in school, work and life.
 Your child will practice these skills with CoAuthor, both in the interactions with you and in the various templates that encourage social thinking.